8ta4/see/DONTREADME.md

 > Does this tool wait for the page to load?

 Yes.
-It waits for `document.readyState` to become `complete`.
+It waits for two things to happen:

+1. The browser's `document.readyState` becomes `complete`.

+1. Two screenshots, taken 100ms apart, are the same.

-If a page never reaches this state, long time no see.
+If a page never meets these conditions, `see` will hang.
+Long time no see.

 > Does this tool return HTML?